 Continuing with the comparison between the ability to safely own a firearm and drive a car, the answer to this question is very rarely black and white.
 In fact, part of the difficulty with taking away an aging loved one’s driving privileges is that they usually haven’t harmed themselves or others or caused any serious property damage… yet.
 Their family members can see the writing on the wall and are anxious about what could happen if they continue getting behind the wheel.
 The trouble is that the time to cut an elder off may only become clear after something conclusive occurs.

-“The case of documented cognitive impairment, however, would be different,” Dr. Potts says.
+“The case of documented cognitive impairment, however, would be different,” Potts says.

-According to the 2021 Alzheimer’s Disease Facts and Figures report released by the Alzheimer’s Association, 6.2 million Americans age 65 and older are living with Alzheimer’s dementia, and this number is expected to more than double by 2050.
+According to a report published by the Alzheimer’s Association, 6.5 million Americans age 65 and older are living with Alzheimer’s dementia in 2022, and this number is expected to more than double by 2050.
 Given the current state of gun ownership in America and the growing prevalence of all forms of dementia, this dilemma is bound to affect more and more families.